-Specific criteria include:
+Specific criteria includes:

-- A physician order to place the patient in observation. - A HCPCS Type A ED visit code 99281, 99282, 99283, 99284, 99285, or G0384 Type B ED visit code, critical care (99291), or a G0463 HCPCS clinic visit code is required to be billed on the day before or the day that the patient is placed in observation.

-- If the patient is a direct referral to observation, the G0379 may be reported in lieu of an ED or clinic code. - The E/M (Evaluation and Management) code associated with these services must be billed on the same claim as the observation service and include modifier -25 if provided on the date of service for observation code G0378. - The observation stay hours must be documented in the "units" field on the claim form.
-For facilities, the "clock" starts at the time that observation services are initiated in accordance with a practitioner's order for placement of the patient into observation status. - The patient must be under the care of a physician or non-physician practitioner during the time of observation care, and this care must be documented in the medical record with an order for observation, admission notes, progress notes, and discharge instructions (notes) all of which are timed, written, and signed by the physician. - A non-physician practitioner licensed by the state and approved by internal credentialing and bylaws to supervise patients in observation may do so.
+- A physician order to place the patient in observation; - A CPT Type A ED visit code 99281, 99282, 99283, 99284, 99285; or a Type B ED visit HCPCS code G0380-G0384; or critical care CPT code 99291; or a HCPCS clinic visit code G0463, is required to be billed on the day before or the day that the member is placed in observation; - ➤ If the member is a direct referral to observation, the G0379 may be reported in lieu of an ED or clinic code. - ➤ The E/M (Evaluation and Management) code associated with these services must be billed on the same claim as the observation service and include modifier -25 if provided on the date of service for observation code G0378. - The observation stay hours must be documented in the "units" field on the claim form.
+For facilities, the "clock" starts at the time that observation services are initiated in accordance with a practitioner's order for placement of the member into observation status; - The member must be under the care of a physician or non-physician practitioner during the time of observation care, and this care must be documented in the medical record with an order for observation, admission notes, progress notes, and discharge instructions (notes) all of which are timed, written, and signed by the physician; - A non-physician practitioner licensed by the state and approved by internal credentialing and bylaws to supervise patients in observation may do so.

-All related services provided to the patient should be coded in addition to the observation code G0378.
+All related services rendered to the member should be accurately coded in addition to the observation HCPCS code G0378.